 Fangs (left) is held in the Ken Fehily Collection

 Created from Residency at SymbioticA, the Art and Science Collaborative Research Laboratory with support from The Australia Council for the Arts.

-The tissue specimen in this work was a piece of breast tissue removed from a female donor on August the 3rd at 6:00pm.
-The specimen was collected from the hospital - handed to me as I lingered outside the operating theatre - and taken directly to SymbioticA labs to process.
-Surprisingly, harvesting and culturing this tissue was an acutely subjective experience.
-The sheer quantity of tissue, still warm from the donor’s body, its strangeness and mystery of origin contributed to an intense encounter - alienating me enough from it to firmly cement me within my own body, an experience I had not felt for some time.
+The tissue specimen in this work was a piece of skin removed from the breast of a female donor.
+On August the 3rd at 6:00pm I collected the specimen from the hospital and took to the UWA SymbioticA Lab to harvest.
+Surprisingly, harvesting and culturing this tissue involved a much more heightened and subjective experience than working with my own body.
+The sheer quantity of tissue, its still warm temperature and its origins in another body contributed to an intense experience, which alienated me enough from it to firmly re-embody me within myself.